Learning and Impact

 Learning and Evaluation Core Values

 We collectively defined five Indigenous core values to guide our learning and evaluation work and anchor our learning and evaluation practices.
-These values are reflected in our vision statement and in the learning and evaluation visual that represents our approach.
+These values are reflected in our learning vision and in the visual that represents our approach.

 Intergenerational Sense of Being and Responsibility